EricssonResearch/dnt/doc/notification.md

         "stream": {"delay_exceeded_packets": 0, "delayed_packets": 0}
         }
 ```

 The *delayed_packets* are the packets delayed in total by the delay module.
-    The *delay_exceeded_packets* are the packets which arrived so late, that their delay is already exceeded at the moment of reception.
+The *delay_exceeded_packets* are the packets which arrived so late: their delay is already exceeded at the moment of reception.
 This indicates that either the delay in the network increased significantly, or the *delay_ms* parameter in the configuration is too low.

 * Interface report: